Jets’ McCown still leads, competes even as Darnold emerges

 That “plan” has been to give Darnold and Teddy Bridgewater the bulk of the work in the preseason and see how they perform.
 So far, so good — and that means McCown could slide down the depth chart very soon.

 Coach Todd Bowles hasn’t announced a regular-season starter yet, and says he might not do so until after the fourth preseason game.
 From all indications, it’s trending in Darnold’s direction.
+But McCown isn’t necessarily reading into the fact Darnold is getting the bulk of the first-team snaps and that is causing the perception that the rookie will be the starter.

+“No, I mean, obviously, he’s younger,” McCown said.
+“I was taking these kind of reps when he was 4 years old.”

+Actually, Darnold was 5 when McCown was in his first NFL training camp with Arizona in 2002.
+But, point made.

 Sure, he wants to start, but McCown is a realist.
 He knows his days as an NFL player, let alone starting quarterback, are dwindling.